heroku-examples/agentforce-collage-agent/README.md

 Extending the Coral Cloud Agent with Heroku
 ===========================================

 This demo extends the popular Coral Cloud demo by extending the Coral Cloud Agent with the ability to dynamically generate a custom collage of the guests stay.
 You can watch a short demo video [here](https://drive.google.com/file/d/1L2BjRLBbCSJlohd60oaqo73Iv_O6euhi/view?usp=sharing).
-Finally, you can also learn more by taking look at our first Agentforce demo [here](https://blog.heroku.com/building-supercharged-agents-heroku-agentforce).
-Please join Slack channel
-#folks-building-agent-actions-on-heroku if you want to know more.

 ![alt text](downloads/test.png "Collage")